kcotias/react-native-waiting-wheel/README.md

-# React Native Animated Progress
+# React Native Waiting Wheel

 If you need make you user wait som time we cam help you